Grapple 5e (Updated for the 2024 Rules)

 Arcane Eye may earn a small commission from affiliate links in this article.
 Learn more.

-1. The target must be no more than one size larger than you: Your character can’t grapple an opponent that is more than one size category larger.
+2. The target must be no more than one size larger than you.
+Your character can’t grapple an opponent that is more than one size category larger.
 That means a Medium-sized character can grapple up to a Large-sized creature, but anything larger is off-limits.

-2. You need to have at least one free hand: To grapple, you must have a hand free.
+3. You need to have at least one free hand.
+To grapple, you must have a hand free.
 You can’t successfully grapple a creature if your hands are occupied.

 The Grappled Condition in D&D 5e

-The Basic Rules has this to say about the grappled condition:
+The D&D Free Rules has this to say about the Grappled condition:

 Grappled

 All in all, being grappled isn’t a huge deal in D&D 5e.
-You can still attack normally, other creatures don’t have advantage on attacks against you, and you aren’t incapacitated in any way.
-Really, the only thing is you can’t move from your current position.
+You can still attack your grappler normally, other creatures don’t have Advantage on attacks against you, and you aren’t incapacitated in any way other than your Speed being 0.

 That said, while not being able to move may not seem like a dire situation, it can be made more dangerous using some tactics that we discuss in the next section.